shashankns60/Web-Development-Cost-Estimator/README.md

   - **CSS**: 2.3%
   - **HTML**: 2.1%

-- HTML, CSS, JavaScript (for frontend)
+- Tailwind, CSS, JavaScript (for frontend)
 - Node.js (for backend, if applicable)
 - Any additional libraries or frameworks used (e.g., React, Vue.js, Express)